 - 3.5 or greater for the Southwestern Award of Excellence, Academic Dean Award and Trustee Award

 - 3.25 or greater for the Trustee Award

 - 3.0 or greater for the Presidential Award

 - 2.5 or greater for the Achievement Award

-Students increase their renewal scholarships by improving their GPA.
+Students increase their renewal scholarship up to the Trustee Award level by improving their GPA.
 The scholarship increases to the next higher scholarship level when the student:

 - Reaches the minimum GPA requirement of a higher scholarship during consecutive fall and spring semesters in a single academic year, and